Getting started

 The SDK buffers events and flushes them in the background, so instrumentation never blocks a request.
 But a short-lived process — a serverless function, a CLI, a worker that exits — can die before the buffer is sent.

 Always flush before the process can exit.
 Call flushAsync() (TypeScript) or flush_async() (Python) at the end of a request handler or before shutdown.
+In Python, a synchronous currai.flush() is also available for non-async call sites.
 On a long-running server you can rely on the background flush interval and only flush on shutdown.

 Provider support